-In this urban food workshop, we will develop solutions that empower communities and the individual, covering how to grow food, how to prepare nourishing meals and how to build community.
+In on urban food workshop on December 12, 2020, we developed solutions that empower communities and the individual, covering how to grow food, how to prepare nourishing meals and how to build community.

 With the current social climate, it has become imperative that the lack of food access is addressed.
 And this is not just about not being hungry, this is about getting the right nutrients so we can be strong and healthy or whatever we want to be.
 Healthy food is not a luxury.
 We call for food justice.
 Now.

-Join our online workshop and come out empowered and food fierce.
-We will be covering the specifics for growing in an urban environment; the challenge of preparing healthy meals based on healthy ingredients; and how this links to food security and building community.
+Rewatch our online workshop and come out empowered and food fierce.
+We covered the specifics for growing in an urban environment; the challenge of preparing healthy meals based on healthy ingredients; and how this links to food security and building community.

 - The Future of Food Security (with Seth Wheeler)